 - 1/2 tsp vanilla extract

-- In a bowl mix together the chia seeds, shredded coconut, protein powder, almond milk, maple syrup, and vanilla extract until well combined.
+- In a bowl whisk together the chia seeds, shredded coconut, coconut milk maple syrup, and vanilla extract until well combined.

-- Peel and chop your mango and add to a food processor.
-If it is too thick and 1-4 tbsp of water.
+- Peel and chop your mango and add to a food processor or blender and puree until smooth.

 - Layer the chia mixture in the bottom of a cup followed by the coconut layer on top.